 This device connects any serial device (RS232, RS485) to an Ethernet network.
 The Converter can also send notifications by email, and has SNMP for remote management.

-The device converts half duplex RS-485 serial communications signals into a signal that can be read by any computer with a USB port.
-These converters are normally powered via the USB connection which eliminates the need for an external power source.
+The device converts ny RS-232 and RS-422/485 serial communications signals into a Ethernet signal that can be read by any computer onse the Web Server for Configuration has been set up.